DKPlugins/DKTools/README.md

 Use "addChild" function for add element to your scene.

 ## **List of elements:**
-1. DKTools_Sprite - Based on standard Sprite.
+1. DKTools.Sprite - Based on standard Sprite.
 Base class for other elements.
 Contain all required functions.
-2. DKTools_Viewport -
+2. DKTools.Viewport -
-3. DKTools_Container_Base - Stores and processes the elements.
+3. DKTools.Layout - Stores and processes the elements.
-4. DKTools_Selectable_Container_Base -
-5. DKTools_Text_Container - Based on DKTools_Container_Base.
-Stores and processes the elements.
-First element - DKTools_Sprite.
-6. DKTools_Container - Based on DKTools_Text_Container.
-Stores and processes only two elements.
-First element - DKTools_Sprite.
-7. DKTools_Progress_Bar_Base - Progress bar.
-8. DKTools_Progress_Bar - Based on DKTools_Container.
-First element - DKTools_Sprite.
-Second - DKTools_Progress_Bar_Base.
-9. DKTools_Input_Base - Element for input text from keyboard
-10. DKTools_Input - Based on DKTools_Container.
-First element - DKTools_Sprite.
-Second - DKTools_Input_Base.
-11. DKTools_CheckBox_Base - CheckBox.
-12. DKTools_CheckBox - Based on DKTools_Container.
-First element - DKTools_Sprite.
-Second - DKTools_CheckBox_Base.
-13. DKTools_Radio_Button_Base - Based on DKTools_Container_Base.
-Contains DKTools_CheckBox elements as buttons.
-14. DKTools_Radio_Button - Based on DKTools_Container.
-First element - DKTools_Sprite.
-Second - DKTools_Radio_Button_Base.
-15. DKTools_Clicker_Base - Simple "clicker". Сycles through the images by clicking on the sprite.
-16. DKTools_Clicker - Based on DKTools_Container.
-First element - DKTools_Sprite.
-Second - DKTools_Clicker_Base.
-17. DKTools_ColorPicker_Base - ColorPicker.
-18. DKTools_ColorPicker - Based on DKTools_Container.
-First element - DKTools_Sprite.
-Second - DKTools_ColorPicker_Base.
-19. DKTools_Slider_Base - Slider.
-20. DKTools_Slider - Based on DKTools_Container.
-First element - DKTools_Sprite.
-Second - DKTools_Slider_Base.
-21. DKTools_Window - Based on standard Window_Base.
+4. DKTools.Window - Based on standard Window_Base.
 Base class for other elements.
 Contain all required functions.
+5. DKTools.Scene -

 **Warning:** not all elements are ready